 By China Boynton

 The Blanche Ely Highschool Alumni class of 1966 is making a difference in students’ lives 56 years their junior.
 The class of 1966 gave away two scholarships to two deserving students from Blanche Ely high school class of 2023.
-The scholarships were presented to Audrey Rozier and Faith Mervil on Wednesday, June 8 at the Blanche Ely Museum, 1500 NW 6th Ave, Pompano Beach.
+The scholarships were presented to Audrey Rozier and Faith Mervil at the Blanche Ely Museum, 1500 NW 6th Ave, Pompano Beach in June.

 Class of 1966 President Henry Robinson says that his class is close-knit.
 They came up with the idea to give scholarships away at one of their monthly meetings.